Focus on Physicians:

 Clarify your values.

-With your values in mind, create a list of 3-5 things that matter most to you when thinking about your ideal job.
+With those values in mind, identify 3–5 priorities that matter most in your ideal job.

-Update your CV and LinkedIn profile to reflect your skills, experiences, interests, and values.
+Now that you’ve defined you values and have clarity on what is most important to you, update your CV and LinkedIn profile to reflect your skills, experiences, interests, and values.

-Create a list of 3-5 places you’d like to live.
+If you want or need to relocate for the new job, create a list of 3-5 places you’d like to live.

 Research and attend relevant events in your specialty over the next 3-6 months to learn about opportunities and meet people who may be interested in working with you.